chameleoncg/challenge_pcap/README.md

 ### Hints

-If using python, scapy is a great tool for reading PCAP files: https://scapy.readthedocs.io/en/latest/usage.html#reading-pcap-files
+If using python, scapy (`pip install scapy-python3`) is a great tool for reading PCAP files: https://scapy.readthedocs.io/en/latest/usage.html#reading-pcap-files

 If using python, requests library is an easy tool for doing REST calls